ammarahm-ed/react-native-actions-sheet/README.md

 ## Find this library useful? ❤️

-Support it by joining stargazers for this repository. ⭐️ and follow me for my next creations!
+[Support it by donating](https://ko-fi.com/ammarahmed) or joining stargazers for this repository. ⭐️ and follow me for my next creations!

 ### MIT Licensed